pmarreck/dirtree/README.md

 dirtree --show-hidden
 ```

 State lives in `.dirtree-state` at the root of whatever directory you run `dirtree` inside.
-Commit or share those files if you want collaborators (or your future self) to inherit the same view.
+Commit or share those files if you want collaborators (or your future self) to inherit the same view. `dirtree` never creates or edits a state file unless you explicitly ask it to persist changes (e.g., via `--default`, `--open`, `--hide`, etc.), so you can safely inspect trees without committing to a config.

+The repo includes `dirtree-state.suggested-default-home-dir`, a sample config you can copy to `$HOME/.dirtree-state` if you want global defaults that apply to every subdirectory beneath your home directory.
+Feel free to tweak it to match your own “baseline” structure before adopting it.

 ## Tests